greateidea/orange/README.md

 `antdButtonProps`: the [BttonGroup](#BttonGroup) use Button of [antd](https://ant.design/components/button/),  this value is the same with `Button` api.

-`clickedButtonStyle`: this value have two attributes, 'style' and 'antdButtonProps', it will be apply to the button clicked.
+`clickedButtonStyle`: this include 'style' and 'antdButtonProps', it will be apply to the button clicked.

 ##### onClick
-the function will put the the button's 'label' & 'key' to the params.
+This function will put the the button's 'label' & 'key' to the params.

 ## License